umr4nlp/umr-guidelines/guidelines.md

 **UMR concepts:** There are a number of ways that UMR concepts are created based on the input sentence:

 * Lemmas: Some UMR concepts are simply lemmas.
 For example, `today` in the example above is a lemma, which happens to have the same form as the word token itself.
-* word senses: When a dictionary of word senses is available for a language, a sense-disambiguated word can also be a concept.
+* word senses: When definitions of word senses are available for a language in the form of a lexicon, a concept can also be a sense-disambiguated word.
 For instance, `taste-01` in the example above refers to the first sense of the word `taste`
 * Concepts formed out of multi-word expressions: `more-than` is a concept that is formed by concatnating multiple words in a sentence.
 Exactly when multi-word concepts should be formed will be determined on a langugage-by-language basis.
-* Named entity type.
+* Named entity types.
 Named entities in a sentence are annotated with a named entity type concept (e.g., `person`) and a `name` concept.
 The actual names are annotated as a constant (`Edmund` and `Pope`).
 * Abstract concepts.
 In some cases a concept can be inferred from the context.
 In this case, the concept does not corrrespond with any particular word in the sentence, hence it is an `abstract` concept.

 **UMR relations:** There are also a number of ways relations between concepts are created:

 * Participant roles: The partcipant roles characterize the role that a participant plays with respect to the predicate.
-They can be predicate-specific if a set of *frame files* are defined for a language, where a set of core participant roles are defined for that (a sense of the ) predicate.
+They can be predicate-specific if a set of *frame files* are defined for a language, where a set of core participant roles are defined for each (a sense of the ) predicate.
 For example, `:ARG0` and `:ARG1` are participant roles defined for `taste-01`.
 For languages that do not have *frame files*, the participant role are generic (e.g., `Actor`, `Experiencer`), and they are described in [Part 3](#part-3-2-umr-relations)
 * Semantic relations: Other UMR relations include `:time`, `:org`, `:range` etc. that are not normally characterized as participant roles.
 A complete list of such relations can be found in [Part 3](#part-3-2-umr-relations)

 **UMR attrbitues:** UMR currently has three attribute types:

 * Aspect: Aspect are annotated for eventive concepts only.
 Non-eventive concepts are not annotated with Aspect and are assigned the default value `Process`.
 Possible Aspect values include `Activity`, `Habitual`, `State`, `Endeavor`, `Performance`.
-A complete of Aspect values with explanations and examples can be found in [Part 3-3-1 Aspect](#part-3-3-1-aspect)
+A complete list of aspect values with explanations and examples can be found in [Part 3-3-1 Aspect](#part-3-3-1-aspect).
-* Polarity: Polarity is only annotated for negative polarity as indicated by negation marker or an affix indicating negation.
+* Polarity: Polarity is only annotated for negative polarity as indicated by a negation marker or an affix indicating negation.
 * Mode: The mode attribute is typically for the main predicate of a sentence.
-Its values include `imperative` aand `interrogative`
+Its values include `imperative` and `interrogative`
 * Quantity: The value of a `:quant` attribute is a numerical number
 * Value: The value of a `:value` attribute is a numerical number.
+* Reference: The value of a `:ref` attribute is a *bundle* of person and number feature used to represent reference.
+The bundle of features is used to represent pronouns (e.g., `1s`, `2pl`).

 **Differences between AMR and UMR**

 UMR differs from AMR in a number of ways:

-* UMR is a document-level representation that represents coreference, temporal dependencies, and modal dependencies.
+* UMR is a document-level representation that represents *coreference*, *temporal dependencies*, and *modal dependencies*.

 * As a result, some sentence-level AMR concepts  are now represented at the document level.
 This applies to concepts for modality (e.g., `possible-01`, `obligate-01`)

 AMR for `The boy can go`